alexholmes/hdfs-file-slurper/README.md

 ## Motivation

 Many projects require an automated mechanism to copy files into HDFS from local disk.
-You can either roll your own code, or use something like Oozie which may be overkill if that's your sole usage.
+You can either roll your own code, or use something like Flume which may be overkill if that's your sole usage.
 This is a light-weight utility which simply copies all the files in a local directory into HDFS.
+It can be easily run from cron.

 ## Features

-* After files are copied there are two options:  you can either choose to remove the file, or have it moved into another directory.
+* After a successful file copy you can either remove the source file, or have it moved into another directory.
-* It is extensible in that you can tell it to call a script for every local file to determine the HDFS location of the destination file.
-Or alternatively let the utility know a single HDFS target directory and all files are copied into that location.
 * Destination HDFS files can be compressed as part of the write codec with any compression codec which extends `org.apache.hadoop.io.compress.CompressionCodec`.
 * A dry-run mode which will simply echo the copy operations, but not execute them.
 * Cron/scheduler support by use of a PID file to prevent from multiple concurrent execution.
 * Capability to write "done" file after completion of copy
 * Verify HDFS destination post-copy with CRC32 checksum comparison with source
+* Ignores Liniux hidden files (filenames that start with ".")
+* It is extensible in that you can tell it to call a script for every local file to determine the HDFS location of the destination file.
+Or alternatively let the utility know a single HDFS target directory and all files are copied into that location.

 ## Important Considerations